GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 3. Note its parts (subject, greeting, etc.).
 4. Write down:
    - The parts identified.
-   - Why it’s professional (e.g., “Clear subject and polite tone”).
+   - Why it's professional (e.g., "Clear subject and polite tone").
 **Steps (Android)**:
 1. Open the **Gmail** or **Outlook** app.
 2. Find or view a professional email.
 3. Note its parts.
 4. Write down:
    - The parts identified.
-   - Why it’s professional.
+   - Why it's professional.
 **Compare**: On iOS or Linux, email apps are similar.
 How might the interface differ?
 Write one difference.

 **Example Answer (Windows)**: